Find Affordable College Courses

 67 Yearly Graduations

 The most popular school in the United States for health and wellness students seekinga master's degree is American College of Healthcare Sciences.
 Each year, around 800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,928 per year, while in-state graduate students, on average, pay $10,404 per year.
-For the 2020-2021 academic year, 67 master's degrees were handed out to health and wellness majors at American College of Healthcare Sciences.
-About 96% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,456 per year, while in-state graduate students, on average, pay $11,016 per year.
+During the most recent year for which we have data, 67 people received their master's degree in health and wellness from American College of Healthcare Sciences.
+About 90% of this group were women, and 21% were students from an underrepresented racial-ethnic group.

 #2